tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 A `GatewayClass` resource may look like the following.
-Note how we specify our own controller name and a `default-gateway-class` resource of kind `GatewayClassParameters` for parameters associated with the `GatewayClass`:
+Note how we specify our own controller name and a `default-gateway-class` resource of kind `GatewayClassBlueprint` for parameters associated with the `GatewayClass`:

 ```yaml